A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 This toolkit is designed for healthcare professionals working with people affected by cancer.
 It can help you to identify and respond to signs of domestic abuse affecting patients and carers.

-For more information, review the Macmillan Cancer Support website
+For more information, visit the Macmillan Cancer Support website

 Watch the video: Cancer and Domestic Abuse professionals toolkit Youtube video